rainclouded/Concierge/src/incident_reports/README.md

 Delete a specified incident report from the database.

 ## Environment Variables
-* `forProduction`
+* `forProduction_DB`
-  * Used to determine whether a stub or real implementation of a data layer is returned.
+  * Used to determine whether a stub or real implementation of a data layer is used.
+* `forProduction_Auth`
+  * Used to determine whether a fake or real implementation of a permission validator is used.